 Recently returned from a Canadian tour of his ★★★★★ Fringe hit show The Ballad Of Frank Allen which took out the coveted Just For Laughs (Best Comedy) Award at the 2017 Montreal Fringe.

 A regular on the Canadian Fringe circuit, his most recent work includes a Canadian Tour of his award-winning plays TRAMPOLINE and The Ballad Of Frank Allen.
 He also appeared in the multi-award winning Frankie’s, Greg Fleet’s THIS IS NOT A LOVE SONG and Richard O’Brien’s The Rocky Horror Show (as Brad Majors).
 He also gained critical acclaim for his portrayal of iconic Sex Pistols front-man Johnny Rotten in the award winning Canadian play Vicious Circles.
-He was also a cast member of award-winning LA Troupe Sound & Fury for their 2015 Australian Fringe Tour.
+He was also a cast member of LA Troupe Sound & Fury for their 2015 and 2017 Australian Fringe Tours.